 Before you begin

 - Set up your team and set permissions for the organization members who will work in Impact.
-See Work with a Hootsuite organization.
+See Work with a Hootsuite organization (Business and Enterprise plans).

 - Add your social accounts to Hootsuite.
 See Add a social account to Hootsuite